 - Intellectual, Conceptual, Integrative and Quantitative Abilities: The candidate must be able to problem solve, measure, calculate, reason, analyze, record and synthesize large amounts of information in a timely manner.
 The candidate must be able to comprehend three-dimensional relationships and understand spatial relationships.

 - Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment, the consistent, prompt completion of all responsibilities, and the development of mature, sensitive and effective relationships.
 Candidate must be able to tolerate physically, mentally and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
 Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, interest and motivation to learn are all personal qualities required during the educational process.

 Candidates are required to verify that they understand and are able to meet these Technical Standards at least 4 weeks prior to matriculation (or if admitted later, within 1 week of deposit).
-Candidates who may only meet Technical Standards with accommodation, must contact the Disability Services Office to make a formal request for accommodation.
-The Disability Committee, in consultation with the College Dean/Program Director, will determine what reasonable accommodations can be provided.
+Candidates who may only meet Technical Standards with accommodation, must contact the Office of Student Services to make a formal request for accommodation.
+The Dean of Students, in consultation with the College Dean/Program Director, will determine what reasonable accommodations can be provided.
 The College is not able to grant accommodations that alter the educational standards of the curriculum.

 Students must meet the Technical Standards for the duration of enrollment at the College.
-After matriculation, if a student fails to continue to meet the Technical Standards during subsequent enrollment, the student may apply for accommodation by contacting the Disability Services Office.
+After matriculation, if a student fails to continue to meet the Technical Standards during subsequent enrollment, the student may apply for accommodation by contacting the Office of Student Services.
 If the accommodation needed to meet the Technical Standards alters the educational standards of the curriculum, the student’s ability to satisfactorily progress in the curriculum will be evaluated by the appropriate College’s Student Graduation and Promotion Committee.